Job Overview / Summary

 NATURE OF POSITION

-The / the Regional Specialist Community accountability is low ed in Abidjan, Cote d'Ivoire and will report to the Director of TDDAP program, which will also lower ed in Abidjan, and Coordinator of the project, bottom ed in New York ( double hierarchical structure).
+Regional Specialist mechanism for quick response to emergency epidemic will lower ed in Abidjan, Cote d'Ivoire and will report to the Director of TDDAP program, which will also lower ed in Abidjan, and Coordinator of the project, low ed in New York (dual reporting structure).

 This person will be responsible for the following duties and functions: